SilvanTeufel/TopDownRTSCamLib_ReadMe/ReadMe.txt

 If TopDownRTSCamLib is installed the Classes can be used as Parent Class in Blueprint, so all functions from this class are available.

-Just use one of the Following Classes as Parentclass and or just choose them in your GameMode-Blueprint.
+Just use one of the Following Classes as Parentclass and/or just choose them in your GameMode-Blueprint.
 Category = TopDownRTSCamLib

 Parentclasses are: